Introduction to JavaScript Empty Array

 Output:

-The above-mentioned methods we use regularly in our day to day programming.
-Now, let us look at some more methods of emptying the javascript array.
+The methods mentioned above we used regularly in our day-to-day programming.
+Now, let us look at more methods for emptying the javascript array.

-- Lodash Array Remove method: Lodash provides a set of utility libraries for array manipulation methods, one among those is ‘remove’.
-It works similarly to the filter method but does not save the original values, returns only the matching elements into a new array.
+- Lodash array Remove method: Lodash provides a set of utility libraries for array manipulation methods; one among those is ‘remove.’
+It works similarly to the filter method but does not save the original values and returns only the matching elements into a new array.

-- Explicitly removing the array elements using ‘delete’ operator: We can specify the array element to be removed using the delete operator.
-It does not affect the length of the input array nor does it affect the index of the other elements, which means the deleted element is not removed completely but becomes undefined.
+- Explicitly removing the array elements using the ‘delete’ operator: We can specify the array element to be removed using the delete operator.
+It does not affect the length of the input array nor the index of the other elements, which means the deleted element is not obliterated but becomes undefined.

-This delete operator does not remove the elements completely because deleting here refers to freeing the memory space.
+This delete operator does not obliterate the elements because deleting here frees the memory space.

 Example #9